Mehmet1700/ForgeHackathon-SuperNovas/Readme.md

 6) **sentiment analysis v1.json** — sentiment spike
    - Telegram + audio/text handling skeleton intended to host a sentiment scorer to adapt the persona/tone.
 (Not wired into the main router yet.)

-> ⚠️ Because this is a hackathon build, several flows are intentionally “fake it till you make it”: prompts steer the LLM to emit the JSON we want; the map check is a POC; the sentiment pipeline is a draft.

 ---